iiab/iiab/roles/remoteit/README.md

    *The claim code must be used within 24 hours, per:* https://docs.remote.it/device-package/installation#2.-update-your-package-manager-and-install

-   _If your claim code has expired, please reinstall the latest remoteit (in Step 2. above!)_
+   _If your claim code has expired, please reinstall the latest remote.it (in Step 2. above!)_

    <!-- If necessary, run this command to get a new claim code: *(adjust version & architecture in the .deb filename as appropriate!)*